This statement is made on behalf of the UK subsidiaries of Solvay S.A. of Belgium (‘Solvay’). This includes: -

 As signatory to the worldwide agreement with the IndustriALL Global Union, Solvay further commits to safeguard human rights by respecting international social standards as defined by the International Labour Organization, commits to comply with the principles of the United Nations Global Compact and commits to respect the OECD’s Guidelines for Multinational Enterprises.

-The ‘Solvay Purchasing Process’ underlines Solvay’s expectation of its suppliers and sub-contractors to respect Solvay’s fundamental principles of sustainability (for further information, confer http://www.solvay.com/en/binaries/SPP_Handbook_2016-Reference-version-305545.pdf).
+The ‘Solvay Purchasing Process’ underlines Solvay’s expectation of its suppliers and sub-contractors to respect Solvay’s fundamental principles of sustainability (for further information, see https://www.solvay.com/sites/g/files/srpend221/files/2018-07/SPP_Handbook_2016-Reference.pdf).
 This Solvay Purchasing Process also covers rigorous supplier assessments and selection methodology, including corporate social responsibility criteria.
-These commitments and expectations have recently been summarized in Solvay’s Responsible Sourcing and Sustainable Supply Chain Statement which can be viewed at: http://www.solvay.com/en/binaries/20161212_Responsible_Purchasing_and_Sustainable_Supply_Chain_Statement-303060.pdf.
-As a founding member of the Together for Sustainability (the ‘TfS’) initiative established by multinational leading chemical companies, Solvay has joined forces to develop and implement a global supplier engagement program that assesses and audits through an independent process sustainability sourcing practices.
+These commitments and expectations have recently been summarized in Solvay’s Responsible Sourcing and Sustainable Supply Chain Statement which can be viewed at: https://www.solvay.com/sites/g/files/srpend221/files/2018-07/Responsible_Purchasing_and_Sustainable_Supply_Chain_Statement.pdf.
+As a founding member of the Together for Sustainability (the ‘TfS’) initiative established by multinational leading chemical companies, Solvay has joined forces to develop and implement a global supplier engagement program that assesses and audits sustainability sourcing practices through an independent process.

 The Solvay Corporate Social Responsibility framework (the ‘Solvay Way’) firmly establishes the organisation’s approach to corporate social responsibility and sustainability.
 The Solvay Way is aligned with the ISO 26000 standard (which amongst others includes the elimination of child labor and forced labor as recognized basic human rights) and highlights Solvay’s drive for continuous improvement in its corporate social responsibility.